zacharski/esp8266book/experiment2.md

 ### Step 4: Arduino setup, Network Config, and Code
 Continue with [the Adafruit tutorial](https://learn.adafruit.com/adafruit-io-basics-digital-input/arduino-setup).
-When you get to the WiFi config section, your wifi ssid and password should be:
+When you get to the WiFi config section, your wifi ssid and password should be the hotspot name and passowrd, or, for Apogee:

 	#define WIFI_SSID       "APOGEE"
 	#define WIFI_PASS       ""